 b.
 For all other component/system monitors not mentioned in section (b)(6)(A)(iv)a. above, the malfunction criteria on any of the applicable standards (i.e., FTP or SET).

 c.
-For engines certified to an FTP NOx emission standard of 0.10 g/bhp-hr or lower, for criterion (1) under section (b)(6)(A)(iv)a. above, in lieu of 20 percent of the NOx emission standard above the emission level at which a malfunction was detected when the OBD system was approved by the Executive Officer, the criterion shall be 0.04 g/bhp-hr above the emission level at which a malfunction was detected when the OBD system was approved by the Executive Officer.
+For engines certified to an FTP NOx emission standard of 0.10 g/bhp-hr or lower, for criterion (1) under section (b)(6)(A)(iv)a. above, in lieu of 20 percent of the NOx emission standard above the emission level at which a malfunction was detected when the OBD system was approved by the Executive Officer, the criterion shall be 0.04 g/bhp-hr above the NOx emission level at which a malfunction was detected when the OBD system was approved by the Executive Officer.

+d.
+For engines certified to an FTP NMHC emission standard of 0.140 g/bhp-hr or lower, for criterion (1) under section (b)(6)(A)(iv)a. above, in lieu of 20 percent of the NMHC emission standard above the emission level at which a malfunction was detected when the OBD system was approved by the Executive Officer, the criterion shall be 0.028 g/bhp-hr above the NMHC emission level at which a malfunction was detected when the OBD system was approved by the Executive Officer.

+e.
+For engines certified to an FTP CO emission standard of 15.5 g/bhp-hr or lower for diesel/compression-ignition engines or 14.4 g/bhp-hr or lower for gasoline/spark-ignited engines, for criterion (1) under section (b)(6)(A)(iv)a. above, in lieu of 20 percent of the CO emission standard above the emission level at which a malfunction was detected when the OBD system was approved by the Executive Officer, the criterion shall be 3.1 g/bhp-hr above the CO emission level at which a malfunction was detected when the OBD system was approved by the Executive Officer for diesel/compression-ignition engines, and 2.88 g/bhp-hr above the CO emission level at which a malfunction was detected when the OBD system was approved by the Executive Officer for gasoline/spark-ignited engines.

 (v) For alternate-fueled engines, any engine shall be considered nonconforming if the results of the tests indicate that 50 percent or more of the engines in the test sample do not properly illuminate the MIL when emissions exceed the following:

 * * * *